-The Department will write to member groups on the list of consultees on 18 February 2022 and invite them each to nominate up to two individuals for consideration for membership of the Board.
+The Department will write to member groups on the list of consultees week commencing 27 November 2023 and invite them each to nominate up to two individuals for consideration for membership of the Board.
 Information will also be placed on TP's website, should any individual wish to put themselves forward for consideration.